 Stephen Balchin is Head Workforce Information and Analysis at the Department of Health and Social Care where he’s responsible for analytical support in decision making around how we make sure we have the right number of people to run the health and social care systems.
 He was previously Head of Profession for Statistics at Department for Work and Pensions (DWP) where he was responsible for a range of statistical outputs including Family Resources Survey, estimates of Fraud and Error in the benefit system and the wide range of statistics based on DWP’s benefit system.
 He’s had a range of posts in DWP including leading a team providing analytical support to Finance and Human Resources, Lead Analyst for Social Justice looking at most disadvantaged in the Labour Market and developing analysis on older workers.
 Before working in DWP he worked in No 10, HM Treasury providing distributional analysis on taxes and benefits and in ONS.

-Marion Oswald is a Senior Fellow in Law at the University of Winchester.
-With previous experience in legal roles within private practice, international companies and UK central government, she has worked extensively in the fields of data protection, freedom of information and information technology, advising on a number of information technology implementations, data sharing projects and statutory reforms.
-Since joining the University of Winchester, Marion has presented, published and advised on the subjects of privacy, data sharing, information technology and information law and is the founder and head of the department’s research and consultancy centre; the Centre for Information Rights.
-She organises the Centre’s annual conference on Trust, Risk, Information & the Law.
-Marion is a member of the Information Commissioner’s Office’s Research Network.
-She is an executive member of the British & Irish Law, Education & Technology Association.
+Marion Oswald is the Vice-Chancellor’s Senior Fellow in Law at the University of Northumbria, and an Associate Fellow of the Royal United Services Institute.
+She is a solicitor (non-practicing), with previous experience in legal management roles within private practice, international companies and UK central government including national security.
+She has worked extensively in the fields of data protection, freedom of information and information technology, having advised on a number of information technology implementations, data sharing projects and statutory reforms.
+She researches the interaction between law and digital technology and has a particular interest in the use of information and innovative technology by criminal justice bodies and the wider public sector.
+Marion chairs the West Midlands Police & Crime Commissioner and West Midlands Police data ethics committee, and is an executive member of the British & Irish Law, Education & Technology Association.